readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 You will be redirected to the search results page, which will show two entries.

-Next, go back to the :guilabel:`⚙ Admin` section of your project page, and then click on the :guilabel:`Search Analytics` section.
+Next, go back to the :guilabel:`⚙ Admin` section of your project page, and then click the :guilabel:`Search Analytics` section.
 You will see a table with the most searched queries (including the ``ingredients`` one you just typed), how many results did each query return, and how many times it was searched.